 - Or that you will have to downsize your material possessions and get along with the content of a suitcase or backpack only.

-- Or that you constantly have to make new friends and then saying goodbye to them again a few weeks or months later.
+- Or that you constantly have to make new friends and then say goodbye to them again a few weeks or months later.

 I surely don’t want to talk you out of this idea.
 After all, I absolutely love this kind of living and the freedom that comes with it.
 But I’m also not a big fan of sugarcoating.
 I want you to have a realistic picture and be prepared for the pitfalls, too.